 Where does this data come from?
 If you made your website using HubSpot COS, it’s built into your HubSpot dashboard.
 You also have access to more detailed reports and analytics.
 If your website is built with another tool, like WordPress, you can embed a HubSpot tracking code to get the same results, use Google analytics, or get access to a host of metrics tools through a product like Databox.

 What can you do with this data?
 Consider SMART goals and set KPI’s.
 By checking your data, you can create goals that are both attainable and timely.
 Once you put your marketing plan into place, you can keep an eye on your data to see if it’s working.
+Here's one of the best ways you can use data to figure out why your inbound marketing isn't working.

 Data can also give you insights into all your marketing assets.
 Let’s say you notice a huge uptick in traffic and conversions.
 If you dig deeper, you may discover that one of the blog posts you wrote last month was a huge hit.